myreen/tda283_website/pages/project.md

 The front end
 =============

-Your first task is to implement a compiler front end for Javalette, i.e.
+Your first task is to implement a compiler front end for Javalette:

 1. Define suitable data types/classes for representing Javalette abstract syntax.
 2. Implement a lexer and parser that builds abstract syntax from strings.
 3. Implement a type checker that checks that programs are type-correct.
 4. Implement a main program that calls lexer, parser and type checker, and reports errors.

 These tasks are very well understood; there is a well-developed theory and, for steps 1 and 2, convenient tools exist that do most of the work.
 You should be familiar with these theories and tools and we expect you to complete the front end during the first week of the course.

 We recommend that you use the BNF converter and either Alex and Happy (if you decide to implement your compiler in Haskell) or JLex and Cup (if you use Java).
 We may also allow other implementation languages and tools, but we can not guarantee support, and you must discuss your choice with \$teacher\$ before you start.
 This is to make sure that we will be able to run your compiler and that you will not use inferior tools.

-We provide a BNFC source file `Javalette.cf` that you may use.
+We provide a BNFC source file [`Javalette.cf`](/files/javalette.cf) that you may use.
 If you already have a BNFC file for a similar language that you want to reuse you may do so, but you must make sure that you modify it to pass the test suite for this course.

 We will accept a small number of shift/reduce conflicts in your parser; your documentation must describe these and argue that they are harmless.
 Reduce/reduce conflicts are not allowed.
 The provided BNFC file has the standard dangling-else shift/reduce conflict.

 One thing to note is that it may be useful to implement the type-checker as a function, which traverses the syntax *and returns its input* if the program is type-correct.
 The reason for this is that you may actually want to modify this and decorate the syntax trees with more information during type-checking for later use by the code generator.
 One example of such decoration can be to annotate all subexpressions with type information; this will be useful during code generation.

 To do this, you can add one further form of expression to your BNFC source, namely a type-annotated expression.

 <a name="extensions"></a>